autismuk/Font-Manager/README.md

 	str4:setText("")

-will vanish it, though it is still there, and to kill them all :
+will vanish it, though it is still there, you can kill it as an object with :

+	str4:remove()

+and to kill them all :

 	fm.FontManager:clearText()